-At first, specify your image size as large, medium, and small image.
+At first, specify your image size as large, medium, and a small image.
 You can do it from settings/Media.
 For example, let’s say you are uploading a 1920px size image and your container width is 600px.
-The image will be scaled down using css, and 600 px image will take less time to download.
+The image will be scaled down using CSS, and 600 px images will take less time to download.

 This technique is very operative for those sites which carry large images.
 If you can pick out the proper image format, then it will be easier and more flexible to load.
-For example, scalable SVGs have smaller file size if you optimise them for web and compress it with gZip.
+For example, scalable SVGs have smaller file sizes if you optimize them for the web and compress it with gZip.
 It allows a website page to be transferred to a browser at up to 70% of its original size.
 The browser will then decompress the page and display it to the user.

 Rule B) Uses of performance-based plugins: